Magic and the Modern Girl

 “J—So sorry.
 Only saw the ‘don’t’ after Jacques and I had a little post-romp sustenance.
 N.”

 “Do NOT eat the caramel ice cream.”

 “Jacques ate it, not me.”

 It was that “whoops” that got me.
-I mean, anyone could have seen the “NO” note I’d attached to the plate of Melissa’s cream puffs.
+I mean, he had to see the “NO” note I’d attached to the plate of Melissa’s cream puffs.
 She’d brought them as a special treat one morning, when she’d carried in the library’s standing order of sweets.
 I’d written my warning with letters three inches high, underlined them three times, and added five exclamation marks for entirely unnecessary emphasis.
 But obviously, I should have added a French translation, just for security.
-Just so that my nervy familiar could not (again) place the blame on his French lover, on poor, besotted Jacques.
+Just so my nervy familiar could not (again) place the blame on his French lover, on poor, besotted Jacques.

 Those cream puffs had been the last straw.
 I couldn’t share my little cottage with Neko and Jacques any longer.
-It was time that I sent my familiar out into the world – at least while we weren’t working magic together.
-He could find his own milk and chicken and – God save the fish market – tuna.
+It was time to send my familiar out into the world—at least while we weren’t working magic together.
+He could find his own milk and chicken and—Hecate save the fish market—tuna.

 He would still be bound to me magically.
-He’d still come when I summoned him to work a spell.
+He’d still come when I summoned him to work magic.
 He’d just be free to pursue his own entertainment the rest of the time.
 Win/win, right?
 Especially since I hadn’t found the time to cast a spell in ages.